Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Convergence Analysis of Algorithm 2

 \section{Convergence Analysis of Algorithm 2}

-Our basic idea of convergence analysis is to leverage the framework of stochastically-perturbed nonstationary fixed-point iteration processes.
+Our convergence analysis leverages stochastically-perturbed nonstationary fixed-point iteration processes.
 Recently, the authors in \cite{combettes2015stochastic} show that stochastically-perturbed nonstationary fixed-point iteration processes with nonexpansive operators can still converge to a fixed point if the iteration stepsize sequence $\{\gamma^k\}$ is lower bounded away from $0$, i.e., $\lim\inf_{k\rightarrow\infty} {\gamma^k}>0$.
-In our case, since the DP-noises are persistent to ensure a strong privacy protection, the stepsize has to decay to zero to ensure a finite privacy budget.
-Hence, we extend the result in \cite{combettes2015stochastic} to the case where the iteration stepsize is allowed to decay to zero.
-Interestingly, we prove that almost sure convergence to a fixed point can still be achieved in this case.
-It is worth noting that our results generalize the Krasnosel'ski\u{i}-Mann iteration process in \cite{bauschke2011convex} which addresses a time-invariant operator $T$, and the inexact Krasnosel'ski\u{i}-Mann iteration process in \cite{belgioioso2020distributed,combettes2001quasi} which only addresses deterministic errors.
+In our case, since the DP-noises are persistent to ensure a strong privacy, the stepsize has to decay to zero to ensure a finite privacy budget.
+Hence, we extend the result in \cite{combettes2015stochastic} to the case where the iteration stepsize decays to zero.
+Interestingly, we prove that {\it a.s.} convergence to a fixed point can still be achieved in this case.
+It is worth noting that our results generalize the Krasnosel'ski\u{i}-Mann iteration process in \cite{bauschke2011convex} which addresses a time-invariant operator, and the inexact Krasnosel'ski\u{i}-Mann iteration process in \cite{belgioioso2020distributed,combettes2001quasi} which addresses deterministic errors.

-We first prove that a stochastically-perturbed nonstationary fixed-point iteration process can still ensure almost sure convergence to a fixed point, even when the iteration stepsize decays to zero:
+We first prove that a stochastically-perturbed nonstationary fixed-point iteration process can still ensure {\it a.s.} convergence to a fixed point, even when the stepsize decays to zero: